hyperledger/fabric/docs/source/deploypeer/peerchecklist.md

     endpoint:

     # This is an endpoint that is published to peers outside of the organization.
-    # If this isn't set, the peer will not be known to other organizations.
+    # If this isn't set, the peer will not be known to other organizations and will not be exposed via service discovery.
     externalEndpoint:

     # NOTE: orgLeader and useLeaderElection parameters are mutual exclusive.